Team-TAU/tau/README.md

 1. If TAU is running, stop it using `docker-compose down`
 2. Rebuild the app container: `docker-compose build app`
 3. Fire TAU back up: `docker-compose up`

+# Todo/Issues

+Currently, while hypetrain events are forwarded on to any local clients connected to the TAU websocket connection, they are not shown in the TAU dashboard, nor do they have test events available.